Q: What is assisted living? Is it the same as a nursing home?

-A: Assisted Living combines housing, supportive services, social activities and health care designed to meet the needs of seniors who need assistance with their activities of daily living.
-We differ from a nursing home because we do not provide complex medical or nursing care.
+A: Assisted living combines housing, supportive services, social activities and health care that are designed to meet the needs of seniors who need help with daily activities.
+It is different than a nursing home because it doesn’t provide complex medical or nursing care.

-Q: What is provided by Governor’s Glen for my loved one?
+Q: What does Governor’s Glen provide for my loved one?

 A: We provide meals and snacks, housekeeping, assistance with bathing, dressing, toileting and walking.
-We also provide access to medical healthcare services for all our residents and short term care visitors in addition to 24-hour staffing within a secured environment.
+We also provide access to medical services for all our residents and short-term care visitors, in addition to 24-hour staffing within a secured environment.
 Even further, our staff covers medication management and laundry services as well as social and recreational activities.

 Q: How is Governor’s Glen different from other assisted living communities?

-A: Governor’s Glen provides all of the same services other assisted living homes provide.
-The difference is that we only care for residents with memory impairment.
-All of our residents have some form of dementia or memory loss, including Alzheimer’s disease.
+A: We provide all of the same services as other assisted living homes, but we only care for residents with memory impairment.

 Q: Does Governor’s Glen allow memory impaired residents with any cultural background?